If this resource is useful to you, consider donating $5 today to support SRLP’s work.

 - After you go through security to enter the court, go to the clerk’s office that handles name changes.
 In Manhattan, it is room 118 on the ground floor level near the exit.

 - Get in the line marked “name change.”
 Tell the clerk you are filing for a name change and give the clerk your papers.
 If you were born in New York, the clerk will keep your original birth certificate.
 If you were not born in New York, the clerk will make a photocopy of your birth certificate and give you back the original.
-The clerk will also tell you that you need to pay a $65 fee.
+The clerk will also tell you that you need to pay the $65 fee.

 - If you cannot afford this fee, tell the clerk that you need to proceed as a poor person and fill out the form; it will ask you questions about your income, property, and expenses, such as rent.
 You should hear in a couple of days whether your petition to proceed as a poor person was approved.
 If it was approved, you will be given an Index Number and a court date.
 If it wasn’t, the clerk will either ask you to come in with more information or tell you that you will have to pay the fee.
 You may call the clerk at 646-386-5609 or go to their office in person to check on it if you don’t hear from them.
 If you are able to waive the fees, you might be able to also get free certified copies of your name change, but there’s no guarantee.